Camp Helen State Park

 Camp Helen State Park is a Florida State Park and historic site located west of Panama City Beach, in northwestern Florida.
-The park is south of U.S. 98, and bounded by the Gulf of Mexico and Lake Powell (one of the largest coastal dune lakes in the state).
+The park is south of U.S. 98, and bounded by the Gulf of Mexico and Lake Powell, one of the largest coastal dune lakes in the state.
 The park was added to the National Register of Historic Places on May 24, 2012.

 Recreational activities

 The park has such amenities as beaches, birding, beachcombing, boating, canoeing, fishing, hiking, kayaking, picnicking areas, swimming and wildlife viewing.

 It also has a visitor center and an interpretive exhibit.
+Camp Helen State Park spans over 180 acres.